Su-Zifan/StockCrawler/README.md

 # StockCrawler

-This is web crawler for stock price.
+This is a web crawler for stock price.